 Heating & Cooling Services and Repairs

-Partney Heating and Cooling has been serving towns just like Kimmswick, MO, for over twenty years.
-Repairing and installing air conditioners, furnaces, and ductwork are some of the services we offer.
-We also offer ductwork cleaning.
+Partney Heating has been serving towns just like De Soto, MO, for over twenty years.
+We offer services such as repairing and installing HVAC systems and cleaning ductwork.
 We work on both residential and commercial properties.